GargSaurab/BankApplication/README.md

-A mini bank application for sole pupose of practice consisting  SpringBoot technologies like
+A mini bank application for sole purpose of practicing the SpringBoot technologies like:
 * Spring Data Jpa
 * Spring Security
 * Input Sanitization(Json,Paramerter)